MagmaDNN/magmadnn/README.md

 A neural network library in c++ aimed at providing a simple, modularized framework for deep learning.

 ===== VERSION 0.0.1 =====
-- Currently skepsi only works on host machines and only has a very limited memory manager and tensor class.
+- Currently skepsi only works on single devices and only has a very limited memory manager and tensor class.
 - More is coming...